Los Angeles Memorial Coliseum: Coliseum Cauldron

-The cauldron is a main sight on stadium and is still present in the Stadium and is lit during special events (such as the period when an edition of the Olympic Games are being held in another city or in mourning for some personality related to the city).
-As the stadium was the main venue on the 2015 Special Olympics World Summer Games the cauldron was relit by Rafer Johnson during the opening ceremonies and being extinguished again during the closing ceremony.
+The cauldron is a main sight on stadium and is still present in the Stadium.
+It is lit during special events (such as the period when an edition of the Olympic Games are being held in another city or in mourning for some personality related to the city).
+As the stadium was the main venue on the 2015 Special Olympics World Summer Games the cauldron was relit by Rafer Johnson during the opening ceremonies and extinguished during the closing ceremony.

 In addition, the torch has been lit on the following historic occasions: